-Vital Records such as certified copies of birth, death and marriage certificates can be ordered online.
+Vital Records such as certified certificates can be ordered online.
 Marriage license applications can also be submitted online.

-Passport and Passport Card Applications may be submitted through the Oakland County Elections Office.
 Direct Citizen Services represents all areas which provide direct services to individual citizens.

 Health Services / Environmental Health Services: The Health Division protects the public's health through health promotion, disease prevention and protection of the environment.
 In addition to its traditional public health role, the Health Division is committed to protecting the public through continual review and improvement of its emergency response capabilities, having developed nationally recognized preparedness programs.
 The Health Division executes all of these responsibilities in an exemplary manner in an environment of continually diminishing resources and increasing requirements from State and Federal authorities.